tmtsoftware/csw/docs/src/main/services/aas/core-concepts-and-terms.md

 ### Users

 Users are entities that are able to log into your system.
-They can have attributes associated with themselves like email, username, address, phone number, and birth day.
+They can have attributes associated with themselves like email, username, address, phone number, and birthday.
 They can be assigned group membership and have specific roles assigned to them.

 ### Roles

 Roles identify a type or category of user.
 Admin, user, manager, and employee are all typical roles that may exist in an organization.
-Applications often assign access and permissions to specific roles rather than individual users as dealing with users can be too fine grained and hard to manage.
+Applications often assign access to specific roles rather than individual users as dealing with users can be too fine grained and hard to manage.

+### Permissions

+Permissions are another way of specifying access in the form of a Scope and a Resource.
+For example, "scope: Sell; resource: Vehicle" combined specifies that the user with this scope and resource combination can "sell vehicles".

 ### Realms